 Graduate seminars are offered on a variety of subjects and time periods.
 The PhD program will offer three concentrations starting Fall 2012, in Medieval and Early Modern Studies, American Literature and Culture, and British and Postcolonial Studies .
 Students and faculty work closely together in the classroom as well as outside, especially through the Medieval and Early Modern Studies Institute, the 19th century studies seminar, the Wang Visiting Scholars series, and special events.

 The program offers a comprehensive training in critical theory as well as literary and cultural studies, exposing students to a diversity of texts within a global and transnational context.
 A large faculty serves a small student body to allow for close interaction and mentoring at every stage of graduate study.
 Our graduate students have access to extraordinary research archives, such as the Folger Shakespeare Library, Library of Congress, National Archives and libraries connected to the many museums in Washington, D.C.

 A Message from the Director

 Welcome to the graduate program in English at George Washington University.
 Our program is all about conversation —conversation between members of our intellectual community, but also conversation across borders of nation, culture, and historical period.
 Our website provides information for faculty and current students, but also for prospective applicants to the program.
 Please do feel free to contact me if you have any questions about the graduate program in general and the PhD program in particular.
-Questions about the masters program should be directed to the MA Coordinator, Professor Kavita Daiya.
+Questions about the masters program should be directed to the MA Director, Professor Kavita Daiya.